sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 I’d be happy to accept either the original, with the `for…of` loop, or the last one, with the `flatMap()` and `map()` chain, during a code review.
 No `reduce()` for me, thank you!

-_Though `tableData` is a terrible variable name._
+_Though, `tableData` is a terrible variable name._

 I> We talk about naming in the [Naming is hard](#naming) chapter.

 ## But aren’t array methods slow?

-One may think that functions are slower than loops, and likely they are.
-Most of the time, however, it doesn’t matter unless we’re working with millions of elements.
+One might think that functions are slower than loops, and often they are.
+However, this generally does not matter unless we’re working with millions of elements.

 Modern JavaScript engines are very fast and optimized for popular code patterns.
 Back in the day, we used to write loops like this because checking the array length on every iteration was too slow: